 Supermicro X9SRA Xeon and I7 supports 512 GB of DDR3 memory in 8 sockets, and offers 2x PCI-E 3.0 x16, 1x PCI-E 3.0 x4 (in x8), 1x PCI-E 2.0 x4 (in x8), and 1x PCI-32.
 It is available through distributors offered by Amazon for about $275.
 This board has built-in audio, no video, 4 USB 3.0 ports and 8 USB 2.0 ports from the rear of the chassis, plus 2 serial ports on a header.

 The newer Xeon E5-2600 systems require a different socket, and the Supermicro X10SRL-F is preferred.

 For the current Xeon E5-2600 processors, the LGA2011 socket motherboard requires 2x or more 8 GB registered ECC DDR4 modules.
 Crucial memory costs approximately $260 for 16 GB.

 There is a requirement to use non-ECC memory with I7 processors but when upgrading computers at telescopes we are switching to Xeon processors with ECC.

 All new drives are Seagate Enterprise (formerly Constellation) class SATA drives.

 Note that the commodity Seagate Barracuda line is not as reliable and has had in our uses an MTBF of about 2 years.
-We have not had an Enterprise drive failure since implementing them in 2012.
+We have not had only 1 Enterprise drive failure since implementing them in 2012.